bitcoinbrisbane/sats-for-commits/README.md

 ### Fund a project

-Projects and be fundend globally, or per issue.
+Projects and be funded globally, or per issue.

 ### Funding the issue